SproulHimself/satire_classification_project/README.md

 ### [This README is under construction.]

-* I am in the process of converting my presentation for this project from slideshow into a proper readme format.
+* In the process of converting the presentation for this project from slideshow into a proper readme format.

 * Thanks for your patience!